cedricschwyter/nautilus/README.md

     };

-You can then instantiate one `NautilusCore` and one `NautilusShell` object from the class implementation you have just written:
+You can then instantiate a `NautilusShell` object from the class implementation you have just written and attach it with optional settings to the `NautilusCore` object:

-    NautilusCore*   core;
     NautilusShell*  shell;

     /**